Combining Quasiparticle Self-Consistent $GW$ and Machine-Learned DFT+$U$ to Assess Half-Metallicity in Co- and Ni-Based Heuslers: Results and discussion

-Figure~\ref{fig:band_Co2MnSn} shows the band structure and element-resolved DOS of Co$_2$MnSn obtained with PBE, HSE, QPGW, and PBE+U(BO).
+Figure~\ref{fig:band_Co2MnSn} shows the band structure and element-resolved DOS of Co$_2$MnSn obtained with PBE, HSE, QP$GW$, and PBE+$U$(BO).
 With the PBE functional, the DOS around the Fermi level is mainly contributed by the Co $3d$ and Mn $3d$ states.
 The DOS shows a half-metallic gap of 0.406 eV in the minority-spin channel (on the right-hand side of the DOS panels) and located 0.162 eV above the Fermi level.
 It should be noted that the position and width of the gap are determined from the band structure rather than from the DOS.
-Although the minority-spin gap appears sizable and may seem to intersect the Fermi level in the DOS plots of Figure~\ref{fig:band_Co2MnSn}(a), as well as in Figure~\ref{fig:band_Co2MnIn}(a) and Figure~\ref{fig:band_Co2ZrAl}(a), a small but nonzero minority-spin density remains at the Fermi level, leading to a spin polarization below 100\% (98.7\% in this case).
+Although the minority-spin gap appears sizable and may seem to intersect the Fermi level in the DOS plots of Figure~\ref{fig:band_Co2MnSn}(a), a small but nonzero minority-spin density remains at the Fermi level, leading to a spin polarization below 100\% (98.7\% in this case).
 The apparent discrepancy arises because the band structure is plotted along selected high-symmetry paths, which do not necessarily represent the full Brillouin-zone integration that determines the total DOS.

 The HSE functional yields a considerably different band structure than PBE, as shown in panel b.
 The Mn $d$ states are strongly exchange-split and shifted farther in energy above and below the Fermi level.
 The gap of 2.40 eV in the minority spin channel is considerably wider than with PBE and it is located 0.509 eV above the Fermi level.
 The DOS around the Fermi level is contributed predominantly by the Co $3d$ states, leading to minority spin polarization of -82.3\%.
 The behavior of HSE likely originates from the overestimation of exchange splitting in $d$-electron systems by the non-local exchange term, which is a known limitation of this functional~\cite{paier2006screened, paier2007does}.